Scrum Values

 5. Courage

-Perhaps the greatest courage required is for accepting the fact that nobody is perfect.
+Perhaps the greatest courage required is to accept the fact that nobody is perfect.
 So, each team member should be ready to accept others' imperfections and cooperate with each other for the overall benefit of the team and the stakeholders.
 The team needs to have the courage to take calculated risks.
-Here again, Scrum Masters have an important role to play.
+Here again, Scrum Masters have an essential role to play.
 They can lead by example by demonstrating courage.
-The ability to adapt to change quickly is the foundation of the Scrum framework.
-And accepting the change requires courage.
-So, Scrum Masters can play a vital role in nurturing courage in the team members.
-The ability to question the status quo when it hinders progress needs courage.
-Scrum Masters can demonstrate this by standing up to stakeholders for any undue or unwarranted changes.
+The ability to adapt quickly is the

 We can say that the Scrum values are the guidelines for working as a team.
-So every member of the team should try to wholeheartedly adopt them.
+So every member of the team should try to adopt them wholeheartedly.
 They foster teamwork.
 They also help the team to go through the most difficult situations and handle the most complex tasks.
 When all of these values are combined, they significantly improve a team's performance.
 These values help in creating standards that determine how a team functions.
 When teams adopt these 5 Scrum values, they follow the basic tenets of Scrum.
 The team works in harmony and produces optimum results.

 Join the Discussion